 School-Year Service Efforts

 At the Junior School, every grade participates in an annual service project, in addition to school-wide efforts.
 Class projects include: growing and delivering flowers to neighbors in the community (PK); the Salvation Army's Bounce for Bundle-Up (K); the "Change for Haiti" fundraiser and planting spring bulbs (grade 1); a Thanksgiving food drive for a local food bank (grade 2); the American Heart Association's Jump Rope for Heart fundraiser (grade 3); the Animal Rescue League animal supplies drive (grade 4); and playing holiday music at area nursing homes (grade 5).
-School-wide holiday service projects include the annual Giving Tree and Hill House Holiday Toy Collection, which provide toys and presents for local needy children.
+School-wide holiday service projects include the annual Giving Tree and Holiday Toy Collection, which provide toys and presents for local needy children.
 View a list of Junior School service projects and descriptions.

 At the Middle School, students in each class decide upon service projects that are meaningful to them, and a student-led Community Service Committee spearheads school-wide service projects.
-Past projects included drives for food, supplies for Haiti, and clothing for local Somali refugees; fundraising efforts for breast cancer, diabetes and cancer research; and clean-up work at the Family Resources Retreat Center and flower gardens in the city of Pittsburgh.
-In 2013-2014, the school held its first Global Action Conference Day, a comprehensive day of service learning for the entire student body that included educational sessions with local nonprofit organizations, hands-on service projects, and planning for how to continue their service efforts for the rest of the school year.
+Past projects included drives for food, supplies for Haiti, and clothing for Somali refugees; fundraising for breast cancer, diabetes and cancer research; and clean-up work around the city.
+In December 2013, the school held its first annual Global Action Conference Day, a comprehensive day of service learning for the entire student body that included educational sessions with local nonprofits and hands-on service projects, which drove additional service efforts throughout the year.
+The second annual GAC Day was held in December 2014.
 Learn more about Global Action Conference Day 2013 and Global Action Conference Day 2014.

 At the Senior School, a wide variety of service opportunities are available to students: